jross765/JKMyMoneyLibNTools/README.md

 For convenience, the build process also generates top-level JAR files that contain all dependencies (modules "kmymoney-tools" and "kmymoney-viewer").

+You will also have to write your own wrapper scripts for the tools (for now).
+(No, the maintainer cannot provide his own ones, at least not right now, for specific reasons which he won't dive into now.)
+You will find an example wrapper script in the folder `doc/user`.

 In short: Nothing special; just as it's usually done with Java software...